devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 | `guarded`          | Whether button has a guard on top of it                                                                       |
 | `managed`          | Whether button has *managed* mode (specific to some cockpits, which means there are alternate display values) |

+### Activation Value

+Among the above State Value that an Activation returns, there always is a special state value named the *activation value*.
+The activation value can be accessed by accessing the `activation_value` attributes in the state values.

+This value is just a value among the existing state values that gets highlighted because it is the most sensible value used by the activation.

+For exemple, the activation value for the On/Off activation is the current state of the activation, either On or Off.

+In the following descriptions, the activation value is highlighted for each activation.

+For No Activation activation, the *activation value* is equal to the **activation count**.

 # Page

 `type: page`